jgscripts/jg-vehiclemileage/README.md

 ## Our other work

-Want to see your vehicle's mileage in your garage?
+Want to see your vehicle's mileage in your garage with no setup?
 Try our Advanced Garages script: https://jgscripts.com/scripts/advanced-garages